jtomori/diceware_slovak/README.md

 ## Notes
 * `log2(n) = log(n) / log(2)`
-* If you are lazy to remember more words, then use larger wordlist
+* If you are lazy to remember larger passphrase, then use larger wordlist
 * If you reuse your password, high entropy will not help you
-* Not using diacritics in words, or using only lowercase letters does not decrease entropy if attacker knows about it, in brute-force attacks it will decrease entropy
-    * If still worried, add another word to your passphrase
-    * Using ant not using diacritics randomly (with dice) will increase entropy in both cases

 <br>